 |9.71 ||3.24 |

 Actual weightings may vary per asset class.
 Rounding calculations may cause percentages to not sum to 100.

 Results shown in US $.
-Gross returns include the deduction of transaction costs and exclude management fees from the performance calculation.
-Net returns include the deduction of transaction costs and the AAM management fee and exclude the deduction of any external management fees from the performance calculation.
+Gross returns on Fee Based Composites are stated gross of the AAM management fee and net of transaction costs.
+Net returns on Fee Based Composites include the deduction of transaction costs and the AAM management fee.
+Net of fee returns are calculated using actual management fees.
 The fees charged by AAM are described in its Form ADV Part 2a.
 It is not possible to invest directly in an index.